dunghtpst-coder/sql-analytics/README.md

 ![Customer Rank](04_analysis/05_customer_rank_distribution.png)

 Most customers are ranked Bronze or Silver.
-There is room to build a loyalty program that moves more customers into the Gold or Platinum tiers, which already show noticeably higher average spending (see queries 03 and 10).
+There is room to build a loyalty program that moves more customers into the Gold or Platinum tiers, which already show noticeably higher average spending.

 ### 6. Higher-earning vehicle owners also tend to have better ratings